v-acha/Statistical-Analysis/README.md

 ![image](https://github.com/v-acha/Statistical-Analysis/assets/166547727/64ccdf25-6b75-42e3-9770-0948e03c6a68)

 # Learning Stastics Through Projects
 Welcome to my Statistics Project repository!
 Here, you’ll find a range of projects focused on statistical analysis, hypothesis testing, data visualization, and more.
 Each project is designed to deepen my understanding and proficiency in statistics.
-Explore the code, datasets, and documentation, and feel free to provide your feedback!
+Explore the code, datasets, and documentation to see how statistical methods are applied in various scenarios.
+I aim to continuously improve my skills and knowledge through these projects.
+Your feedback and insights are welcome and appreciated!

 1. [Voting Difficulty Analysis](https://github.com/v-acha/Statistical-Analysis/tree/main/voting_dfficulty_testing)
    - **Description:** This project entails analyzing salary data gathered from a TikTok survey to predict salary amounts based on various categories and gender, using specific variables as predictors.